Diagnostic Examination: Composition & Musicology

-The Diagnostic Exam consists of seven parts, described as follows (with suggested textbooks that you may wish to consult):
+The Diagnostic Exam consists of seven parts, listed with suggested textbooks that you may wish to consult:

 1. Realization at the keyboard of figured bass, recitatives, and jazz-standard lead sheets.